feerposser/basic-docker-network-tutorial/readme.md

 First things first, Docker use networks for what?
 Well, the answer is simple: for the same reason that any PC or virtual machine also use them to share and consume third parties resources.

-Every computer machine that need to connect with some outside world feature will need a network interface for doing that.
+Every computer machine that needs to connect with some outside world feature will need a network interface for doing that.
 The same will happen with Docker.
-When we start a container, Docker will automatically connect him on the netowrk system.
+When we start a container, Docker will automatically connect it on the netowrk system.

 It'll be nice see that in action, right?